childsb/glusterfs-hadoop-docs/Roadmap.markdown

 **ACL**
 1. Iron out any descrepencies between Hadoop ACL and Posix ACL

+** Non-Hadoop Apps **
+1. Support for SPARK and Tachyon using the same Hadoop FileSystem plugin.

 **Enhancements to FS statistics tracking**
 1. Better tracking of read/write, file sizes etc